Arcascope, a small startup based out of Virginia, is leading some exciting research in the field of Circadian rhythms.

-The app tracks motion and activity and uses these factors to predict both light and the user’ s internal time in a way that accounts for disruptions to user’s normal schedule.
+The app tracks motion and activity and uses these factors to predict both light and the user’s internal time in a way that accounts for disruptions to the user’s normal schedule.

-The mobile app for cancer patients recommends lighting interventions to correct disrupted circadian rhythms as well as the best times for drug consumption for optimal circadian effect.
+The mobile app for cancer patients recommends lighting interventions to correct disrupted circadian rhythms and the best times for drug consumption for optimal circadian effect.

-This is another example of how new startups are exploring the area of mHealth using a combination of wearables science, mathematical models, and biology to help discover new applications.
+This is another example of how new startups are exploring mHealth using a combination of wearables science, mathematical models, and biology to help discover new applications.